misisnik/ExternalInterface/README.md

 - hw
   - board with buttons on the left side - KiCad files - schematics and pcb
   - board with buttons next to joystick - KiCad files - schematics and pcb
-  - caseing - FreeCad projects for caseing this user interface (3D pronting)
+  - casing - FreeCad projects for casing this user interface (3D pronting)
 - sw
   - Python 3.4 project lib